jakkulabs/PowervRA/docs/Set-vRAStorageReservationPolicy.md

 -------------------------- EXAMPLE 2 --------------------------

-C:\PS>Set-vRAStorageReservationPolicy -Name StorageReservationPolicy01 -NewName "NewName" -Description "This is the New Name"
+PS C:\>Set-vRAStorageReservationPolicy -Name StorageReservationPolicy01 -NewName "NewName" -Description "This is the New Name"